johannschopplich/nuxt-kql/docs/api/kql.md

   headers?: HeadersInit
   /**
    * Skip the Nuxt server proxy and fetch directly from the API
-   * Requires `clientRequests` to be enabled in the module options */ client?: boolean
+   * Requires `client` to be enabled in the module options as well */ client?: boolean
 }